flavionegrao/APIncrementalStore/README.md

 2) `APDiskCache` - the APIncrementalStore uses this class as a local cache to respond to all the requests.
 This class exchanges NSDictionaries representations of the managed objects and uses a objectID to uniquely identify them across the managed contexts (`NSIncrementalStore` and Disk Cache).
 This class uses a complete core data stack to store the cached objects.
 There will be one sqlite store for each logged user, so that on distinct cache per user.

-3) `APParseConnector` - Responsible to merge the local cache context in background as requested by the cache.
+3) `APParseConnector` - Responsible for merging the local cache context in background as requested by the cache.
 Please be mindful that relationships are being represented as Parse Pointers for Core Data To-One and Parse Relationships for Core Data To-Many relationships.
 All relationships have its inverse reflected at Parse as well for consistency sake.
 At the moment this class does not support Parse Array Relationships.

 I will include descent documentation in the next weeks, for the time being take a look at the folder Example in the repository, you are going to find a very basic usage of this library.